 - Sing up for the language course that corresponds to your score.

 - Retaking the test to get a better score is NOT allowed.

-- Language testing is available through the ACTFL placement test in over 90 languages, click here for a FAQ on this process.
+- Language testing for credit is available through the ACTFL placement test in over 90 languages, click here for a FAQ on this process.